 On Amazon, you can get the backpack and lock as a bundle, which is probably a good idea.
 The lock consists of a carbon steel cable in a protective sleeve and a 4-wheel, keyless combination lock.
 You can vary the cable length from a mere three inches up to 6 feet.

-Your electronics inside the bag are protected by a Poly Twill material in padded compartments.
+Your electronics inside the anti-theft backpack are protected by a Poly Twill material in padded compartments.
 Another feature is the anti-puncture zipper that increases the security of your stuff.

 This is another pack that you can lay flat to pass through an airport security scanner, so you don’t have to empty the contents just to make it through.